top of page

 Program Description

-This level will be capped at 12 dancers/year.
+This level will be capped at eight dancers/year, enrollment by audition only.

 Performances

-All voler dancers will be required to participate in both Nutcracker and the end of the year showcase (there will be modern and ballet components in both performances).
-Voler dancers will also have the opportunity to perform in the mid-March show.
-This performance will be a smaller production featuring contemporary/modern choreography and involve guest choreographers and a shared bill with professional dancers.
+All voler dancers will be required to participate in both “Clara’s Voyage” and the end of the year showcase (there will be modern and ballet components in both performances).
+Voler dancers will also have the opportunity to perform in “Moving in March”.
+This performance will feature contemporary/modern choreography and involve guest choreographers and a shared bill with professional dancers.
 In the past voler has also performed at Dance For World Community, développé will continue to take advantage of and seek out local performance opportunities for these dancers.

 Bi-Annual Parent Meetings

-Parents and students will be expected to meet with the school director and/or their primary teacher twice in the school year.
-Once in January before the start of the new semester and once after the dance year has ended in June. (sign up for meetings will be announced prior to meeting periods) These meetings will be a time to discuss goals, progress, and level placement for the coming semester.
-This is an extremely important time to be open, honest and candid about where everyone is at in order to minimize frustration and allow all to be working forward with the same ideals and intentions.
+Parents and students will have the opportunity to meet with the school director and/or their primary teacher twice in the school year.
+Once approximately half way through the dance year and once after the year end performance as the dance year is wrapping up. (sign up for meetings will be emailed out at least two weeks in advance of meetings).
+These meetings will be a time to discuss goals, progress and general overall experience for the dancer, parent and teacher.
+This is an extremely important time to be open, honest and candid about where everyone is at in order to minimize any frustration and allow all to be working forward with the same ideals and intentions.

 Dress Code

-While traditionally ballet based programs have strict dress code policies, at développé we feel strongly that a dancer who feels like they look their best will dance their best.
-Thus for ballet classes dancers are to wear leotards and tights (for dancers identifying as female) or fitted t-shirts and tights (for dancers identifying as male) that make them feel that way.
-Tights and shoes need to be of a matching tone to allow for a clean seamless line but can be whatever tone the dancer feels matches their skin and or who they are as a dancer best.
-Hair should be neatly pulled back and secure and all clothing should be neat, tidy and well fitting to allow teachers to see how their muscles are working.
-Any jewelry that inhibits movement and/or is distracting for the teacher or dancer must not be worn.
-For modern classes the same standards should be applied to active wear and cotton socks.
+While traditionally ballet based programs have strict dress code policies, at développé we feel strongly that a dancer who feels like they look their best, will dance their best.
+Thus for ballet classes dancers are to wear ballet cut leotards (no skirt attached, or extra embellishments) and tights (for dancers identifying as female), fitted t-shirts and tights (for dancers identifying as male), leggings or fitted shorts and fitted shirt (for dancers identifying as non-binary).
+Tights and shoes need to be of a matching tone to allow for clean seamless lines, but can be whatever tone the dancer feels matches their skin and/or who they are as a dancer best.
+Hair should be neatly pulled back and secure and all clothing should be neat, tidy and well fitting to allow teachers to see how the dancer's muscles are working.
+Any jewelry that inhibits movement and/or is distracting for the teacher or dancer should not be worn.
+For modern and somatics classes the same standards should be applied to active wear and cotton socks.

 Tuition